 6. For the purposes of paragraphs 4 and 5 of this article, any instrument deposited by a regional economic integration organization shall not be counted as additional to those deposited by the member States of that organization.

-7. A State or regional economic integration organization that becomes a Party to this Agreement after the entry into force of amendments in accordance with paragraph 4 shall, failing an expression of a different intention by that State or regional economic integration organization:
+7. A State or regional economic integration organization that becomes a Party to this Agreement after the entry into force of amendments in accordance with paragraph 4 of this article shall, failing an expression of a different intention by that State or regional economic integration organization:

 (a) Be considered as a Party to this Agreement as so amended;